 Choose the Best Sunglasses to Protect Your Eyes

-As we enjoy the sun’s rays, let’s also remember to protect our eyes with a good pair of sunglasses!
+While a day filled with sunshine can be uplifting, as we enjoy the sun’s rays, let’s also remember to protect our eyes with a good pair of sunglasses!

 Ultraviolet (UV) rays are known to cause eye damage, including: